Abjad/abjad/trunk/abjad/documentation/chapters/fundamentals/lcs/index.rst

 Example 1
 ^^^^^^^^^

-At the heart of Abjad's Symbolic Score-Control lies a powerful model that we call the Leaf Container Spanner, or LCS, model of the musical score.
 To understand the whys and hows of the LCS model implemented in Abjad, it is probably easier to base the discussion on concrete musical examples.
 Let's begin with a simple and rather abstract musical fragment: a measure with nested tuplets.